rmind/npf/docs/stateful.md

 ---

-It is important to understand the implications of "stateful-ends".
+It is important to understand the implications of `stateful-ends`.
 Bypassing the ruleset on other interfaces can have undesirable effects, e.g. a packet with a spoofed IP address might bypass ingress filtering.
 Associating a state with two interfaces (forwarding case) may also cause problems if the routes change.
 On the other hand, picking up the state on any interface may lead to higher performance in certain configurations and may also handle some asymmetric routing cases.
-The administrator is free to choose whether "stateful" or "stateful-ends" is more suitable.
+The administrator is free to choose whether `stateful` or `stateful-ends` is more suitable.

 ---
 WARNING: The `stateful-ends` keyword must be used with precaution.